dqops/dqo/docs/integrations/airflow/run-checks-operator.md

 }
 ```

-Executed job adds information to an airflow task log.
+Executed job adds information to an Airflow task log.
 The executed run checks operator returns the RunChecksQueueJobResult object with execution details.
-When the task execution succeeded or not, the task instance in airflow is marked as Success or Failed accordingly.
+When the task execution succeeded or not, the task instance in Airflow is marked as Success or Failed accordingly.

 RunChecksQueueJobResult includes: